 The Canadian Hematology Society (CHS) is a professional medical society that was founded in 1971.
-Our membership includes the majority of the hematologists, hematopathologists, hematology trainees and hematology research scientists in Canada.
+The organization continues to grow and keep pace with innovations and best practices.
+Today our membership includes hematologists, hematopathologists, hematology trainees and hematology research scientists from across Canada.

 CHS Awards include:

 - The Annual Research Abstract Awards are granted annually to hematology trainees in the categories of PhD & Post-Doc and Residents & Fellows.
 Two prestigious awards in the Residents & Fellows category are the John H. Crookston Award and the Stephen Couban Award.

 - The CHS Lifetime Achievement Award is presented for outstanding contributions to the field of hematology that has been recognized in Canada and beyond.
 Recent winners of this award are Dr. Victor Blanchette, Dr. David Lillicrap, Queens University, Kingston, Ontario and Dr. Armand Keating, University Health Network, Toronto, Ontario.